Blood sugar spikes happen when the blood sugar rises and falls after we eat something. In the short term, that can lead to hunger and lethargy.

 Conclusion

-Make sure to drink plenty of water, exercise on a regular basis, and maintain weight.
+Make sure to drink plenty of water, exercise regularly, and maintain weight.
 In case people are under any medications, or they have any medical conditions, they need to consult a doctor about any possible diet changes.

 Generally speaking, for most people simple lifestyle and diet changes are a good way to reduce the risk of developing type 2 and insulin resistance.